DjangoGirls/tutorial/deploy/README.md

     $ heroku open

-As you can see, there is an error.
-Heroku created a new database for us but it's empty.
-We also need to sync it:
+One final step; Heroku created a new database for us but we also need to sync it:

     $ heroku run python manage.py syncdb